 Individuals who are immunocompromised should talk to their doctor with questions.
 After vaccination, immunocompromised patients will be observed for 30 minutes.

 The federal government will cover the cost of the vaccine at this time.
-Most insurance plans cover the cost to deliver the shot.
-If you have questions about your coverage, call your health plan at the number on the back of your insurance card.
+Most insurance plans are mandated by Federal law to cover the cost to deliver the vaccine without applying out-of-pocket responsibility to you.
+There are no out-of-pocket costs to receive the vaccine.

 The federal government will cover the cost of vaccine for those who are uninsured.
 If you have more questions about your healthcare costs or a Carle bill contact Carle Patient Financial Services at (888) 71-CARLE, (888) 712-2753.